dhruv3/RubyOnRails/odin-projects/blogger/README.md

 Rails has two scaffold generators: scaffold and scaffold_controller.
 The scaffold generator generates the model, controller and views.
 The scaffold_controller will generate the controller and views.

+### HTML Verbs

+These request verbs are:

+* GET: fetch an existing resource.
+The URL contains all the necessary information the server needs to locate and return the resource.
+* POST: create a new resource.
+POST requests usually carry a payload that specifies the data for the new resource.
+* PUT: update an existing resource.
+The payload may contain the updated data for the resource.
+* DELETE: delete an existing resource.